deployEMDS/technical-documentation/tests/data_product_publication/publication/deploy_config_usage_control_functions/test_2_2_2_1/result_edc_vc.md

 - [X] Delete a policy
 - [X] Re-use an uploaded policy
 - [ ] Persist uploaded policies (Impossible to test with the current testbed setup)

-[TODO] Describe the assessment results (qualitative results), if applicable.
-Include screenshots, logs, etc, if necessary.

-#### Measured results
-[TODO] Describe the measured results (quantitative results), if applicable.
-Rank the results according to the expected output, if applicable.

-#### Notes
-[TODO] Add notes, if necessary.